k0sproject/k0s/docs/configuration.md

 - `99-mke-restricted`: no host namespaces or root users allowed, no bind mounts from host

 As a user you can of course create any supplemental PSPs and bind them to users / access accounts as you need.

+### `spec.workerProfiles`
+Array of `spec.workerProfiles.workerProfile`
+Each element has following properties:
+- `name`: string, name, used as profile selector for the worker process
+- `values`: mapping object

+For each profile the control plane will create separate ConfigMap with kubelet-config yaml.
+Based on the `--profile` argument given to the `mke worker` the corresponding ConfigMap would be used to extract `kubelet-config.yaml` from.
+`values` are recursively merged with default `kubelet-config.yaml`

+There are few fields forbidden to be overrided:
+- `clusterDNS`
+- `clusterDomain`
+- `apiVersion`
+- `kind`

 ## Configuring multi-node controlplane